 We believe that proactive parents can help their child or teen heal from sexual abuse by increasing their own awareness and modeling healthy behavior.
 It’s not surprising that a strong parent-child relationship plays a critical role in child sexual abuse recovery.
-At Defend Innocence, we believe that as you increase your mental and emotional well-being, and as you take the time to build a knowledge base that makes you the trusted expert for your child, your confidence in yourself and your ability to parent grows, and you are more able to provide an example of behaviors that will help your child develop similar strategies to use in their lives and relationships.
+At Saprea, we believe that as you increase your mental and emotional well-being, and as you take the time to build a knowledge base that makes you the trusted expert for your child, your confidence in yourself and your ability to parent grows, and you are more able to provide an example of behaviors that will help your child develop similar strategies to use in their lives and relationships.
 We also strongly recommend seeking out professional help for you and your child as you navigate this journey together.

 Your words and actions have a great impact on your child’s healing, and you are in a position to help them more than almost anyone else.
 Below you’ll find the strategies that we believe, through research and practice, will help you be the proactive parent that you want to be and that your child needs as they work toward recovery.

 Respond in a way that encourages more talking.